Economy 7 tariff

 A home using Economy 7 will normally have two wiring circuits.
 The main wiring circuit is the same as in any home, connecting to the plug sockets, lights etc. Anything using this circuit can be turned on at any time and it will use either the on-peak or the off-peak rate depending on what time of day it is used.

-There will also be a second wiring circuit that is connected to just the night storage heaters and (usually) the hot water tank – this circuit will only activate when the electricity meter switches to off-peak mode.
+There will also be a second wiring circuit that is connected to the night storage heaters and (usually) the hot water tank – this circuit will only activate when the electricity meter switches to off-peak mode.

-Some homes will only have one circuit, this is because the heaters and hot water have been specially programmed by the installers to only use electricity during the night and you will be charge the off-peak rate.
+Some homes will only have one circuit, this is because the heaters and hot water have been specially programmed by the installers to only use electricity during the night and you will be charged the off-peak rate.

 On and off switches

 If you have programmable night storage heaters that have a digital screen, you may only have one circuit in the home and therefore one switch by the heater.
-It is important to leave it switched on all the time, so that the display screen is always on.
+It’s important to leave it switched on all the time, so that the display screen is always on.
 Leaving it on will not cost you much extra but it will enable the computer to ‘learn’ how much heat you need.

 Hot water tank